Iwilson25/Capstone/README.md

 ## Problem Statement

-Analyzing news headline using **Natual Language Processing (NLP)** from various notable publishers and understanding of the underlying sentiment of headlines and predicting it's popularity from social media.
+Analyzing news headline using **Natural Language Processing (NLP)** from various notable publishers and understanding of the underlying sentiment of headlines and predicting it's popularity from social media.

 ## Executive Summary